AVAILABLE EXTERNAL SCHOLARSHIPS

 Gain Access in 4 Easy Steps:

 - Register a profile and Start Searching Today!

 ONLINE SCHOLARSHIP RESOURCESBelow are scholarship search resources and private scholarships which Saint Augustine's University does not specifically endorse.
 However, the University encourages students to visit the following sites:

-The information and external links in this scholarship listing provided by Saint Augustine’s University’s Office of Financial Aid are reprinted here as a service to our website users.
+The information and external links in this scholarship listing provided by Saint Augustine’s University’s Office of Financial Aid and Office of Scholarships are reprinted here as a service to our website users.
 We do not administer these websites or routinely screen, approve, review, or endorse the content, products, or services that may be offered.
-In no circumstance shall Saint Augustine’s University or the Office of Financial Aid be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with the use of or reliance on any such content, goods, or services available on or through any such site or resource.
+In no circumstance shall Saint Augustine’s University, the Office of Financial Aid or the Office of Scholarships be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with the use of or reliance on any such content, goods, or services available on or through any such site or resource.
 Criteria may change (or may have changed) from the date posted, so inquire directly with individual programs.
 Some external links use social media and use of these websites is subject to privacy rules and policies of those applications and website operators.

 INSTITUTIONAL TALENT SCHOLARSHIP INFORMATION